rackerlabs/support-how-to/content/rackconnect/using-dedicated-load-balancers-with-rackconnect-v20.md

 <img src="{% asset_path rackconnect/using-dedicated-load-balancers-with-rackconnect-v20/RackConnect.F5.TrafficFlow.png %}" class="image-full_width" />

-### Brocade Load Balancers
+### Brocade load balancers

 The Brocade ADX can also be used as a load balancer that balances traffic between dedicated and cloud servers.
-In this case, the RackConnect Connected Device will be a Cisco ASA firewall and any traffic that needs to be load balanced to cloud servers will flow from the ADX to the firewall to the cloud servers.
+In this case, the RackConnect connected device will be a Cisco ASA firewall and any traffic that needs to be load balanced to cloud servers will flow from the ADX to the firewall to the cloud servers.